abhayrokkam/torch-autrograd-fs/README.md

 ## Building Neurons, Layers and Multi-layer Perceptrons
 - Built the fundamental classes for neurons, layers and multi-layer perceptrons.
-- Saw a potential error for [ object of type int has no len() ] during the output of 'Layers' class.
+- Saw a potential error for [ object of type int has no len() ] during the output of `Layers` class.
+- The above error would occur if there is a flow from one layer with a single neuron to another layer.
 - Surprised at the simplicity of these classes.
 Very excited to continue with this project.

+## Training the MLP on Dataset
+- Creating an example dataset and calculating predictions using the MLP model.
+- All the predictions of the model are stored in a list.
+This is due to the fix mentioned in the above section regarding the potential error.
+- The `Value` class had an addition of a reverse-subtract function.
+- Loss value is not going too low.
+Pretty bad predictions even after gradient descent.